Home » Michigan Travel Regions » Upper Peninsula » Kakaying Pictured Rocks National Lakeshore: 2026 Guide

 1. Miners Castle

 Miners Castle sits 5 miles east of Munising and is the most iconic single formation in the park — a multi-turreted sandstone outcrop rising dramatically from Lake Superior, named in 1771 when Englishman Alexander Henry explored the area for minerals (none were found).
-From the water by kayak, the scale of the formation is far more dramatic than from the viewing platform above.
-The cliffs around Miners Castle hold deep spiritual significance for the Anishinaabe and Ojibwe peoples who have called this shoreline home for thousands of years.
-This is usually the first major formation on guided tours launching from Miners Beach.
+From the water, the scale is far more dramatic than from the viewing platform above.
+The cliffs here hold deep cultural significance for the Anishinaabe and Ojibwe peoples who have called this shoreline home for thousands of years.
+This is typically the first major formation on guided tours from Miners Beach.

 Miners Castle rock formation at Pictured Rocks National Lakeshore seen from a kayak on Lake Superior